 How much does freight insurance cost?

 Since every freight shipment differs, our partners offer coverage solutions for each customer.
-It means that the final cost of your freight insurance is based upon item type, weight, and more.
+It means that the final cost of your freight insurance is based on item type, weight, and more.
 The insurance purchase option is available at the checkout, so you will see the price during the last step of booking a shipment.

 Shipment insurance purchased through GoShip will ensure your shipping safety.
 Get a free quote and add the insurance at the checkout to get started with our services today.